 Lenovo laptop customers with the Lenovo Vantage app for Windows 10 (preinstalled by default) are being prompted to enable a new feature called Lenovo WiFi Security.
 Lenovo claims the feature will help protect its customers against “malicious WiFi networks”.
-But what does the feature actually do? and should you bother enabling it?
+But what does the feature do? and should you bother enabling it?

-However, there are very few details available about how Lenovo WiFi Security actually works and what it does once its enabled.
-It’s also really hard to get any concrete details about the feature out of Lenovo or Coronet Cyber Security; an Israeli company that provides the infrastructure that powers Lenovo WiFi Security.
+However, there are very few details available about how Lenovo WiFi Security works and what it does once its enabled.
+It’s also hard to get any concrete details about the feature out of Lenovo or Coronet Cyber Security; an Israeli company that provides the infrastructure that powers Lenovo WiFi Security.

 Lenovo WiFi Security appears to be a branded distribution of Coronet SecureConnect; a product of which there is no specific information available on the web.
 Coronet hasn’t published much details about how any of their services work, but I’ve been able to dig up some hints here and there from historical product pages and news snippets.